-- Fix your code
+Fix your code

 Upgrade The NuGet Packages

-I thought this step would be easy but it took me over half of a day.
-My main tip to make this step as easy as possible is to follow the prerequisite.
-If you do not have the correct version of Visual Studio, the correct version of .NET installed and applied to all your projects the packages will fail to install.
-When I tried to upgrade the Umbraco Nuget package, I got this error
+I thought that upgrading the Nuget packages would be easy, however, it took me over half a day.
+My main tip to make this step as easy as possible is to follow the advice in the prerequisites.
+If you do not have the correct version of Visual Studio, the correct version of .NET installed and also each project in your solution set to use 4.7.2 the Nuget packages will fail to install.
+When I tried to upgrade the Umbraco Nuget package, I got this error:

 Somehow when the

-UmbracoCMS Nuget pack ran then the
+UmbracoCMS Nuget pack ran, the

 web.config was overridden with a blank value.
 This meant the CMS failed to load.
 To fix the error within the web.config I had to update this value: